orsonteodoro/oiledmachine-overlay/README.md

 For those that do 3 step with USE="bolt pgo", the uopts.eclass will automatically handle all 6 steps if it fortunate enough to come with a trainer.

+### Custom trainer ###

+Ebuilds that inherit tpgo or tbolt eclass can use a per-package custom trainer script, similar to the ideas of a per-package patch.

+- A directory `/etc/portage/trainers/${CATEGORY}/${PN}`
+- A main script `/etc/portage/trainers/${CATEGORY}/${PN}/main.sh`
+- Proper permissions:  directories 755, data 644, scripts 750 or 755.
+- Proper ownership:  root:root
+- rhash installed
+- Hashes stored in `/etc/portage/trainers/${CATEGORY}/${PN}/Manifest`

+Manifest format:
+DIST relpath1 byte_size1 BLAKE2B hash1 SHA512 hash2
+DIST relpath2 byte_size2 BLAKE2B hash1 SHA512 hash2
+...
+DIST relpathN byte_sizeN BLAKE2B hash1 SHA512 hash2

+relpath is the relative path to the file.

+Hashes can be obtain with the rhash package.

+You can place custom assets, shell scripts, etc.  But the main.sh script should be a bash script.

 ## Packages

 | package | description |